ewhite1/firstAppleWatchApp/README.md

 TODO:

   * layout issues.
-Clean up the visual presentation. (space from labels is bad!)
+Clean up the visual presentation. (space around labels is bad!)
   * add a full screen button, or change the label being the button to to create the change
   * have the button create sound event